-As both a 501 (c)(3) non-profit corporation and a program of Rotary District 5030, RFH connects farmers, truckers, volunteers and others to bring valuable skills and resources into hunger relief efforts in communities across Washington state.
+As both a 501 (c)(3) non-profit corporation and a program of Rotary District 5030, RFH works with farmers, truckers, volunteers and others to bring valuable skills and resources into hunger relief efforts in communities across Washington state and beyond.

-Below are lists of information, including our Mission Statement, Strategic Objectives and information about our Board of Directors, Advisory Council and Staff.
+Below are lists of information, including our Mission Statement, Strategic Objectives, information about our Board of Directors and staff, and RFH policies and financial reports.

 Please feel free to contact us if you have any questions regarding Rotary First Harvest’s work, ongoing programs, partnerships or opportunities.

 • Feed the hungry with surplus nutritious food

 • Access and improve food distribution and transportation systems